-The Pavlis Honors College (PHC) External Advisory Board provides support to the PHC in its mission to cultivate thoughtful, passionate and authentic students who go on to positively impact the world as innovative scholars and leaders.
-The board’s mission is to advise the Dean on long-range planning for the PHC, develop and enhance educational opportunities for students, and encourage relationships between the PHC and the greater community.
+The Pavlis Honors College External Advisory Board provides support to the Honors College in its mission to cultivate thoughtful, passionate and authentic students who go on to positively impact the world as innovative scholars and leaders.
+The board’s mission is to advise the Dean on long-range planning, develop and enhance educational opportunities for students, and encourage relationships between Pavlis and the greater community.

-The PHC External Advisory Board is composed of individuals with strong connections to the educational goals of the college and university.
-We are honored to welcome our current 2017-2018 board members listed below.
+The Pavlis Honors College External Advisory Board is composed of individuals with strong connections to the educational goals of the college and university.
+We are honored to welcome our board members listed below.

-Lisa Genslak has a B.S. in Computer Science Engineering from Michigan Technological University and MBA from Wayne State University.
+Genslak earned a Bachelor of Science degree in Computer Science Engineering from Michigan Technological University and a Master of Business Administration from Wayne State University.

 Brand builder, entrepreneur, coach and inspirational leader

 After a successful career in Marketing for well-known global brands, Monica struck out on a new path, and is now thriving as a Franchisee with Elements Massage,TM one of the largest retail massage franchises in North America.
 Monica owns and operates a massage studios in the Walnut Creek, CA (San Francisco Bay Area).

 Prior to joining the Elements family, Monica spent several years as a brand strategy consultant and career coach, focused on inspiring brands and individuals to reach their potential.
 Before beginning her own practice, Hahn was a respected senior executive for a number of large companies, including ARAMARK, Einstein Noah Restaurant Group, Burger King Corporation and Whirlpool.